Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

-While we recommend to refer to the official Ansible documentation to properly configure [Ansible vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html#managing-vault-passwords), below a basic configuration that will help you in quickly installing Alfresco.
+While we recommend to refer to the official Ansible documentation to properly configure [Ansible vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html#managing-vault-passwords), below a basic configuration that will help you in quickly installing Alfresco without to having to input the Vault password everytime.

-Configure a password in a file (e.g. `~/.vault_pass.txt`) and set an env var with that location.
+Configure a password in a file (e.g. `~/.vault_pass.txt`), optionally autogenerating it with:

-Optionally you can autogenerate a strong password with:

 ```bash
 openssl rand -base64 21 > ~/.vault_pass.txt
 ```

-Then set the path to the vault password file as `ANSIBLE_VAULT_PASSWORD_FILE` so that can automatically picked-up when running Ansible:
+Set `ANSIBLE_VAULT_PASSWORD_FILE` to that file location so that can automatically picked-up when running Ansible:

 ```bash
 export ANSIBLE_VAULT_PASSWORD_FILE=~/.vault_pass.txt